 CBT

 Cognitive Behavioural Therapy is the most cost and time-effective way to improve a huge variety of symptoms.
-Decades of research have come up with highly specified interventions in order to reduce anxieties, to change thought patterns, solve blockages and change behaviours that keep problems alive.
+Decades of research have come up with highly specified, evidence-based interventions to treat the entire range of conditions - from anxiety, OCD, depression, trauma, up to very sever psychiatric disorders like bipolar disorder or psychosis.
+Most conditions improve quickly under CBT, but they might need augmenting medical treatment and long-term behavioural changes.

-For example might someone with social anxieties feel increasingly uncomfortable going out, might handle threatening situations with alcohol, medication or illegal drugs and might slide more and more into depression.
-CBT would try to identify and break the vicious cycle as soon as possible – helping the patient to recognize how negative thoughts and avoiding behaviour work hand in hand and to establish ‘behavioural experiments’ in order to get into a new mind set through alternative experiences.
+For example, someone with social anxieties might feel increasingly uncomfortable going out, might handle threatening situations with alcohol, medication or illegal drugs and might slide more and more into depression.
+CBT would try to identify and break the vicious cycle as soon as possible – helping the patient to recognize how negative thoughts and avoiding behaviour work hand in hand and to establish ‘behavioural experiments’ in order to get into a new mind set through alternative, more helpful experiences.

 It’s quite an intuitive and pragmatic approach, and –best of all – it works.